Chapters of Us

-The workshops were funded by Arts Council England and led to the publication of the Between Two Islands anthology and The Future soundscape.
+The workshops, facilitated by Amina Atiq, were funded by Arts Council England and resulted in the publication of the Between Two Islands anthology and The Future soundscape.
 It is the first Bahraini community arts project of its kind in Britain.

 Now performing a mix of poems from the anthology and new materials in both English and Arabic, join the poets at Chapters of Us for a conversation on how new community links are forged, and to explore questions of homeland and language in the midst of the pandemic.

 The event will be live with an intimate audience in Liverpool and broadcast digitally.

 Produced by Ali Al-Jamri and Taher Adel, and hosted by Nasima Begum.
 With performances by and conversation with Ali Al-Jamri, Taher Adel, Fatema Abuidrees, Zaynab Al-Khawaja, Mohamed Arab, Maryam AlSaleh, and Jenan Alhasabi.